Doubleoffline/Hash-Dad/README.md

 # How to use

-1.Clone the repository by running git clone https://github.com/Doubleoffline/Hash-Dad.git in your terminal.
+1. Clone the repository by running git clone https://github.com/Doubleoffline/Hash-Dad.git in your terminal.

-2.Navigate to the project directory by running cd hash-dad.
+2. Navigate to the project directory by running cd hash-dad.

-3.Run the script by running python hash_dad.py.
+3. Run the script by running python hash_dad.py.

-4.Follow the on-screen prompts to specify the hash type, the hash to crack, and the wordlist file name.
+4. Follow the on-screen prompts to specify the hash type, the hash to crack, and the wordlist file name.

 Note: This script requires Python 3 and the hashlib library.